Bevindo a Quinta do Barbeito

 Although, imparting useful knowledge to WWOOFers is one of my objectives, it is secondary to fulfilling the needs of the farm and getting work done.

-Some WWOOFers hope to learn everything they want to know in 8 days and pressure me to compensate for their short stay with extra opportunities to watch others working, or with explanations of things they wanted to experience.
+Some WWOOFers hope to learn everything they want to know in 8 days and pressure me to compensate for their short stay with extra opportunities to watch others working, or to explain things that they won't have time to experience.

 If you have a particular interest in one of the tasks I will remember your request when delegating relevant tasks when the time comes to do them.
 The likelihood that you will get to do a requested task increases the longer you stay, as does the likelihood that your stay will coincide with a detailed guided tour of the garden.